Youth Organizing Overview

-The purpose of RYOT is to ensure that young people serve as key stakeholders and decision-makers on issues and policies impacting their individual and collective health and well-being, and spark the transformation of Richmond as a youth-friendly city.
+In service to RYSE's Theory of Liberation, the purpose of the RYOT Organizing Club is to ensure that young people serve as key stakeholders and decision-makers on issues and policies impacting their individual and collective health and well-being, and spark the transformation of Richmond as a youth-friendly city.

 RYOT also engages youth in The California Endowment's (TCE) 10-year project called Building Healthy Communities, which is intended to support the development of communities where kids and youth are healthy, safe, and ready to learn.